OGtrilliams/strugglestack.github.io/findme.md

 ### Find Trilliams!

-As a technical ~~evalangist~~ evangelist I get to travel a lot to various conferences centered around Open Source projects.
-Below is a list of projected conferences I will be attending in 2018, accompanied by my trusty therapy dog (in training), [Sir Hairold B. Goggington III][goggy].
+As a Professional Geek™ I get to travel a lot to various conferences centered around Open Source projects.
+Below is a list of past, present, & future projected conferences I will be attending, accompanied by my trusty therapy dog
+(in training), [Sir Hairold B. Goggington III][goggy].
 If you see us, come say hi!

 ### Conferences